| name | version | scan | get_format | read | write | |

 Use pip or conda to install DASCore:

-pip install dascore
+pip install dascoreconda install dascore -c conda-forgeRun using Docker

 If you have Docker installed, you may also run the stable build of DASCore in a Docker container.